,

 Important things to consider

 Grape VarietiesThere are no less than 8000 varieties of grapes, which come from approximately 60 species.
 Table grapes differ from those intended for wine by their thinner skin and sweeter taste.
-Varieties grown for wine are smaller than those for consumption.
+Varieties grown for wine are smaller in size than those for consumption.

 In the composition of grapes, especially black grapes, we find the most powerful antioxidant, namely resveratrol.
 It triggers the secretion of the hormone adiponectin in the body, and this prevents the development of several types of heart diseases and protects blood vessels.
-Regular consumption of grapes reduces the risk of inflammation and improves the way the body’s organs process glucose or insulin, and grape seeds are extremely rich in beneficial oils and protect against the formation of blood clots.

 You can find fresh grapes throughout the year.
 In the store, choose the “fattest” ones, with a consistent structure, without wrinkles on the surface, with intact skin, without cuts, cracks, or juice leaks, and firm, attached to a healthy and green bunch.
 Lift the bunches in the air and shake them gently.
-If the grapes come off the bunches, choose another one, because it means that it has been picked for a long time and kept in bad conditions.

 Since fruits tend to spoil and ferment quickly at room temperature, they must always be kept in the refrigerator.
 Wash the fresh grapes, wipe them with a soft towel, then wrap them in a bag and put them in the refrigerator.
 Stored in this way and in conditions with slightly increased humidity, they are kept for up to a week.